- The reasons to take action to cut carbon emissions from real estate are now overwhelmingly greater than the reasons to do nothing.

-While such buildings are gradually increasingly in number, they’re still very much in a minority.
+While green real estate buildings are gradually increasing in number, they’re still very much in a minority.
 Around 70% of the building stock currently in many big global cities will still be around in 2050.
 It’s a big, expensive problem.

 According to Vivid Economics, it will take $5.2 trillion over the next decade alone to decarbonize the built environment.
 To be in line with the Paris Agreement and maximize our chances of limiting rising temperatures to 1.5 degrees Celsius, the built environment must aim to cut emissions by 50% by 2030 and be net zero carbon by 2050 at the latest.

 That means corporates, investors and developers need to take action sooner rather than later – and preferably now.

 Those waiting to lean into these structural changes will be too late and could well have to play significant catch-up in years to come.
 In some cases, the decisions to act could be taken out of their hands with access to lending increasingly depending on a net-zero plan.